ubicloud/ubidon/slides.md

 ???

 - Many of you are at least passingly familiar with Mastodon.
+- It's a federated microblogging implementation written using Rails
 - It looks nice, it has a mobile app, try it out one of these days.
-- Fewer of you are familiar with its major components and administration features
+- But, fewer of you are familiar with its major components, which inform how to organize it in any cloud, including Ubicloud.

 ---